 Our Pharmacy and Therapeutics Committee reviews the formulary drug list frequently throughout the year.
-It can decide to make a drug preferred or non-preferred at any point in the year.
-This can happen if new drugs appear on the market or new medical studies or other clinical information warrant the change.
+They may make changes to the list at any point if new drugs appear on the market.

-If you're taking a drug that's changed from preferred to non-preferred status, we'll notify you before the change.
-The amount you pay for a drug is based on whether the drug is a generic, preferred or non-preferred drug on the date it is dispensed.
+Changes to our drug list do not change your benefits, unless a generic equivalent to a brand name drug becomes allowed by law.
+See question 1 for changes to your share of the cost of the brand name drug if this occurs.
+The amount you pay is based on whether the drug is a generic or brand drug on the date it is dispensed.
 Whether the pharmacy is in the network or not on the date the drug is dispensed is also a factor.